 Medical Detoxification, often simply called “detox,” involves carefully tapering the body from the harmful side effects of substance withdrawal.
-The detox process may be uncomfortable, but it is crucial in achieving improved health and wellness, and is an important step in rehabilitation and recovery.
+The medical detoxification process may be uncomfortable, but it is crucial in achieving improved health and wellness and is an important step in rehabilitation and recovery.

 What is Medical Detoxification?